MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaGroupAppRoleAssignment.md

 All direct members of the group will be considered assigned.
 Security groups with dynamic memberships are supported.
 To grant an app role assignment to a group, you need three identifiers: Additional licenses might be required to use a group to manage access to applications.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupAppRoleAssignment](/powershell/module/Microsoft.Graph.Applications/New-MgGroupAppRoleAssignment?view=graph-powershell-v1.0)

 ## SYNTAX